Jayavishwa123/Norm-of-a-matrix/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+## Algorithm for 1-Norm of a Matrix:
+1.Start the program.

+2.Import the numpy library.

+3.Read the matrix as input from the user.

+4.Convert the input matrix into a NumPy array using np.array().

+5.Use the function np.linalg.norm(arr, 1) to calculate the 1-norm of the matrix.

+6.Display the result using print("{:.2f}".format(norm1)).

+7.Stop the program.

+## Algorithm for 2-Norm of a Matrix:
+1.Start the program.

+2.Import the numpy library.

+3.Read the matrix as input from the user.

-	1. Get the input matrix using np.array()
+4.Convert the input matrix into a NumPy array using np.array().

-    2. Find the 2-norm of the matrix using np.linalg.norm()
+5.Use the function np.linalg.norm(arr, 2) to calculate the 2-norm of the matrix.

+6.Display the result using print("{:.2f}".format(norm2)).

+7.Stop the program.

+## Algorithm for Infinity Norm of a Matrix:
+1.Start the program.

+2.Import the numpy library.

+3.Read the matrix as input from the user.

+4.Convert the input matrix into a NumPy array using np.array().

-	3. Print the norm of the matrix in two decimal places.
+5.Use the function np.linalg.norm(arr, np.inf) to calculate the infinity norm of the matrix.

+6.Display the result using print("{:.2f}".format(norm_infinity)).

+7.Stop the program.

 ## Program:
 Python
 # Register No: 212224230105